Workers as Partners: a Theory of Responsible Firms in Labor Markets: A DMP model with responsible firms

 \subsection{A subset of firms giving more power to the workers}

-After addressing the normative question of optimal firm governance, we now turn to a positive analysis to examine how market equilibrium is affected when a subset of firms adopts a governance structure that grants workers greater bargaining power.
-Specifically, we investigate the macroeconomic implications when a fraction $\g$ of firms increase their worker bargaining parameter from $\phi$ to $\phi_{\Rc}$ with $\phi < \phi_{\Rc}$.

-We proceed by presenting a series of propositions describing responsible firms' behavior and their impact on regular firms.
-The proofs of the propositions are provided in Appendix \ref{a:add_computations}.
+We now turn to a positive exercise: only a subset of firms commits to a more worker-friendly bargaining protocol.
+Specifically, a fraction $\mu$ of firms raises worker bargaining power from $\phi$ to $\phi_{\Rc}>\phi$.
+As above, responsibility is modeled as a commitment to a bargaining protocol (a higher worker share of match surplus), which is the natural within-match policy lever in the DMP environment.
+The proofs of the propositions are provided in Appendix \ref{a:add_computations_DMP}.

 \paragraph{Setup} Consider a DMP-style labor market where firms and workers engage in wage bargaining.
-A fraction $g$ of “responsible firms” adopt a higher bargaining power parameter for workers, $\phi_{\Rc}$, while the remaining $1-\g$ firms retain the original parameter $\phi$.
+A fraction $\mu$ of “responsible firms” adopt a higher bargaining power parameter for workers, $\phi_{\Rc}$, while the remaining $1-\mu$ firms retain the original parameter $\phi$.
 This change does not alter the total surplus at the firm level but may influence the overall market equilibrium.
-For simplicity, we assume that the higher wages offered by responsible firms do not affect their probability of filling vacancies.
+For simplicity, we assume that matching probabilities depend only on aggregate tightness $\theta$ and not on wages or firm type, so responsible firms face the same vacancy-filling probability $q(\theta)$ and pay the same vacancy cost $\kappa$ as regular firms.
 The wage equations for the two types of firms are:

 for the regular firm and

 for the responsible one.